As Irma weakens, officials urge patience for evacuees eager to return home

 - South Carolina: A 57-year-old South Carolina man was fatally hit by a falling tree limb during the storm, Abbeville County Coroner Ronnie Ashley told CNN.

 -- Massive power outages remain throughout the Southeast.
-These figures are as of Monday night:
+These figures are as of Tuesday morning:

 - Alabama: 23,000 customers were without power, according to Alabama Power.

 - Florida: 6.2 million customers, according to Floridadisaster.org.
+This represents over 59% of all power company accounts in the state, the Florida Division of Emergency Management said.

 - Georgia: More than 1.4 million customers, according to Georgia Power and Georgia EMC.